dbt Core Integration (Beta)

 Organization dbt preferences

-On this page you can adjust the dbt Core™ version PopSQL runs for your organization, set a default connection and target schema, and uninstall the integration.
+On the dbt Integration page in the preferences tab under Organization you can adjust the dbt Core™ version PopSQL runs for your organization, set a target schema, and uninstall the integration.

 Connection setup for your organization